All Episodes

 Who are the monitors going to be?

-You ever thought about that?
+You ever thought about it?

 Who is the government going to put in there to monitor all of this?

-How about media matters?
+How about Media Matters?

 They already are the monitors, folks.